JuanCrg90/Clean-Code-Notes/README.md

 ### Dependency Injection

 A powerful mechanism for separating construction from use is Dependency Injection (DI), the application of Inversion of control (IoC) to dependency management.
 Inversion of control moves secondary responsibilities from an object to other objects that are dedicated to the purpose, thereby supporting the Single Responsibility Principle.
 In context of dependency management, an object should not take responsibility for instantiating dependencies itself.
-Instead, it, should pass this responsibility to another "authoritative" mechanism, thereby inverting the control.
+Instead, it should pass this responsibility to another "authoritative" mechanism, thereby inverting the control.
 Because setup is a global concern, this authoritative mechanism will usually be either the "main" routine or a special-purpose _container_.

 <a name="chapter12">